herbertgithubaccount/MWSE/docs/source/references/magic-effects.md

 # Magic Effects

+This table provides numeric identifiers to the different magic effects in the vanilla game.

 !!! tip
 	These values are available in Lua by their index in the `tes3.effect` table.
 For example, `tes3.effect.fortifySkill` has a value of `83`.

 !!! note
 	Custom effects can be added, expanding the `tes3.effect` table.
 See the [Magic Effects, Modded](./magic-effects-modded.md) reference page for more information.

+!!! note
+	The `tes3.effect` table should not be confused with `tes3effect` objects, which store information about effects.

 Index                    | Value
 ------------------------ | -----